 There over 200 species of bird in the Dana.
 In addition, several endangered species reside here including the Nubian ibex and kestrel.
 The geology is a mix of sandstone, limestone, and granite.

-For these reasons, the Dana Biosphere Reserve is a great area to go hiking in.
-Many who are backpacking in Jordan skip this area, either out of ignorance or because of a lack of time.
+For these reasons, the Dana Biosphere Reserve is a great area for hiking in Jordan.
+Many who are backpacking through Jordan quickly skip this area, either out of ignorance or because of a lack of time.
 Such a pity!
 The Dana is one of the great experiences of Jordan and shouldn’t be overlooked.

 Backpacking The King’s Way